Iowa advances immigration bill banning 'sanctuary cities'

 The bill would also block municipalities from preventing Iowa jails from being used as part of federal agents' work.

 Law enforcement officials have testified against the bill, saying they already follow immigration laws.
-Only one organization — the Iowa Minuteman Civil Defense Corps, a group against illegal immigration — is registered in support.
+The measure could also hurt public safety by discouraging trust between immigrants and authorities during investigations, said Sen. Matt McCoy, a Des Moines Democrat.

 There were an estimated 40,000 immigrants living illegally in Iowa in 2014, the most recent data available, according to the nonpartisan Pew Research Center.